ishankaul1/cs5260-p1/README.md

 The directory 'test/' contains some unit tests I used for some of the lower level logic surrounding states and actions at the early stages of the project.

 ## Video and Powerpoint
 Located in the 'presentation/' directory.
-Video is a text file link, powerpoint is the actual .pptx file.
+Video is a text file link, powerpoint is the 'TalkSlides.pptx' file.
+Not the one with the tilda in front of it; I'm not exactly sure what that is or if I can delete it without messing with how the actual powerpoint renders on my Mac.

 ## Test Case Summary
 Located in 'testcase_summary/summary.pdf'